 - (b) With respect to each Benefit Plan (where applicable): Parent has delivered to the Company complete and accurate copies of (i) all plan texts and agreements; (ii) all material employee communications; (iii) the most recent annual report; (iv) the most recent annual and periodic accounting of plan assets; (v) the most recent determination letter received from the Internal Revenue Service; and (vi) the most recent actuarial valuation. - (c) With respect to each Benefit Plan: (i) if intended to qualify under Code section 401(a) or 403(a), such Benefit Plan so qualifies, and its related trust is exempt from taxation under Code section 501(a); (ii) such Benefit Plan has been administered in accordance with its terms and applicable law; (iii) no event has occurred and there exists no circumstance under which Parent could directly, or indirectly through a Commonly Controlled Entity, incur liability under ERISA, the Code or otherwise (other than routine claims for benefits); (iv) there are no actions, suits or claims pending (other than routine claims for benefits) or, to the knowledge of Parent, threatened, with respect to any Benefit Plan or against the assets of any Benefit Plan; (v) no "accumulated funding deficiency" (as defined in section 302 of ERISA) has occurred; (vi) no "prohibited transaction" (as defined in section 406 of ERISA or in section 4975 of the Code) has occurred; (vii) no "reportable event" (as defined n section 4043 of ERISA) has occurred; (viii) all contributions and premiums due have been made on a timely basis; and (ix) all contributions made or required to be made under any Benefit Plan meet the requirements for deductibility under the Code, and all contributions which have not been made have been properly recorded on the books of Parent or the applicable Commonly Controlled Entity. - (d) With respect to each Benefit Plan which is a "welfare plan" (as defined in ERISA section 3(1)): (i) no such plan provides medical or death benefits (whether or not insured) with respect to current or former employees beyond their termination of employment (other than coverage mandated by law); (ii) there are no reserves, assets, surplus or prepaid premiums under any such plan; and (iii) Parent and any Commonly Controlled Entity have complied with the requirements under Code section 4980B. - (e) The consummation of the transactions contemplated by this Agreement will not (i) entitle any individual to severance pay, or (ii) accelerate the time of payment, vesting or increase the amount of compensation due to any such individual. - 4.19 LABOR RELATIONS.
 To the knowledge of Parent, Parent is in compliance with all federal and state laws respecting employment and employment practices, terms and conditions of employment, wages and hours, and is not engaged in any unfair labor or unlawful employment practice.
 There is no unlawful employment practice or discrimination charge pending or, to the knowledge of the Company, threatened against Parent before the Equal Employment Opportunity Commission or any other governmental authority.
-Except as set forth in Section 4.18 of the Disclosure Schedule, there is no unfair labor practice charge or complaint, grievance or arbitration against Parent pending or, to the knowledge of the Company, threatened against the Company before the National Labor Review Board or any other governmental authority.
-Since January 1, 1992 Parent has not experienced nor, to the knowledge of Parent, is there threatened, any labor strike, dispute, slowdown or stoppage or any representation question respecting its employees.
+Except as set forth in Section 4.18 of the Disclosure Schedule, there is no unfair labor practice any labor strike, dispute, slowdown or stoppage or any representation question respecting its employees.
 There is no collective bargaining agreement that is binding on Parent.